cboujoukos/CostFree/NOTES.md

 ACTIVITY AVG_RATING (half stars)

-ATTACH ICON IMAGE TO EACH CATEGORY
+XXXX--ATTACH ICON IMAGE TO EACH CATEGORY

 QUESTION: why is current_user undefined when called from rails console?